GameStop soars again; Wall Street bends under the pressure

 Stocks fell across Asian and European markets.

 But Wall Street’s focus remains squarely on GameStop and other moonshotting stocks.
-AMC Entertainment jumped 73%, and headphone company Koss more than doubled.
+AMC Entertainment jumped 60.4%, and headphone company Koss nearly doubled.
 After their success with GameStop, traders have been looking for other downtrodden stocks in the market where hedge funds and other Wall Street firms are betting on price drops.

 By rallying together into these stocks, they are triggering something called a “short squeeze.”
 In that, a stock's price can explode higher as investors who had bet on price declines scramble to get out of their trades.